Meet the women behind the Obama Presidential Center.

-We recently connected with Dina to discuss her architectural story, how it feels to return to the neighborhood for this project, and how the Obama Presidential Center connects to the legacy of the 44th President.
+We recently connected with Crystal to discuss how it feels to be a hometown girl returning to the South Side for this project, the vision for the Obama Presidential Center, and how her work connects to the legacy of the country’s 44th president.

-Q: To start, tell us how your architectural story began.
+Q: To start, tell us how your curatorial story began.
 What led you to the Obama Presidential Center?

-Q: Describe the vision for the Obama Presidential Center.
+Q: Describe the vision for the Obama Presidential Center Museum.
 What story do you hope to convey to visitors?

 Q: Stepping back—what does a typical day look like?

-Q: You are helping continue the legacy of President and Mrs. Obama, as well as creating the physical manifestation of the Foundation’s mission to inspire, empower, and connect people to change their world.
+Q: To close, you are helping continue the legacy of President and Mrs. Obama, as well as creating the physical manifestation of the Foundation’s mission to inspire, empower, and connect people to change their world.
 What do you hope your legacy for this project and beyond will be?